brendapc/brendapc/README.md

 ### Hi! 👋 :star2:
-I'm Brenda and in these GitHub repositories are my besties during my continuous learning journey in the Web Development field, using Javascript/Typescript mainly :yellow_heart: <br>
+I'm Brenda, i currently focused on being a specialized Frontend developer and in these GitHub repositories are my besties during my continuous learning journey in the Web Development field, using Javascript/Typescript mainly :yellow_heart: <br>
 Make sure to check the pinned repositories, they are my personal favorites

 <br>